-During the past year, we have taken hundreds of water samples in order to determine the presence of any radioactive, biological, inorganic, volatile organic, or synthetic organic organic organic.
-The tables below show only those contaminants that were detected in the water.
+During the past year, we have taken hundreds of water samples in order to determine the presence of any radioactive, biological, inorganic, volatile organic or synthetic organic or synthetic organic the water.
 The state allows us to monitor for certain substances less often than once per year.
 In these cases, the most recent data are included, along with the year in which the sample was taken.